Table of Contents

 Agricultural Extension Services Setup in Dubai

-Dubai's push toward food security and agri-tech innovation under the UAE Food Security Strategy 2051 has created genuine commercial demand for agricultural extension services — advisory, training, and technical support that bridges research and on-the-ground farming practice.
-This guide covers what activity code 7490.93 covers, who the clients are, how to licence the business, and what the regulatory landscape looks like in Dubai.
+Dubai's push toward food security and agri-tech innovation sits at the heart of the UAE Food Security Strategy 2051.
+This push has created real commercial demand for agricultural extension services.
+These are advisory, training, and technical support services that link research with day-to-day farming practice.
+This guide covers what activity code 7490.93 includes, who the clients are, how to licence the business, and what the rules look like in Dubai.

 Activity code 7490.93 falls under ISIC Division 74 — Other Professional, Scientific and Technical Activities.
-Extension services sit within consultancy and advisory functions, not farming operations.
-This is an important distinction: you are not growing crops or handling produce; you are providing the knowledge infrastructure that helps others do it more effectively.
+Extension services sit within consultancy and advisory work, not farming.
+This distinction matters.
+You are not growing crops or handling produce.
+You provide the knowledge that helps others do it more effectively.

-The business model is knowledge-led with low capital requirements.
-No heavy equipment, no inventory, no cold-chain logistics.
+The business model is knowledge-led with low capital needs.
+There is no heavy equipment, no inventory, and no cold-chain logistics.
 Revenue comes from retainer contracts, project-based advisory, and training delivery.
-According to the UAE Government Portal, the UAE Food Security Strategy 2051 is actively driving investment in domestic production capability — which directly feeds demand for the advisory layer this activity code represents.
+According to the UAE Government Portal, the UAE Food Security Strategy 2051 is driving investment in domestic production.
+This directly feeds demand for the advisory layer this activity code covers.

 Key Stats at a Glance